uncannyworks/plan/posts/2015-12-26-haskell-game-server-part-1.md

 ## Conclusion

-Building a networked game server takes an incredible amount of work and we've only begun to scratch the surface of all the components which bring it all together.
+Building a networked game server takes an incredible amount of work and we've only begun to scratch the surface of all the components which bring it together.
 Today I touched on some basic networking and communication techniques we are using such as low level `Network.Socket`'s wrapped in `System.IO.Streams`, and message passing techniques with `Data.ProtocolBuffers`.
 In my next post I will discuss how clients interact with the game, how the game world is managed, and how our `Actor` class helps us manage scene objects.